intel/dffml/dffml/util/testing/consoletest/README.md

   - Do not fail the whole test if the command exits with a non-zero exit code.

-- `compare-output-imports`: Comma seperated list of Python modules
+- `compare-output-imports`: Comma separated list of Python modules

   - Python modules to import before running `compare-output`